iresci23/laravel-qbd/README.md

 # Laravel QBD
-This is a Laravel 5.x package for integration of QuickBooks for Windows (Web Connector).
-This package is currently in development but you can use it as kick start or modify it however you like.
+I've been searching how to integrate QB Web connector with Laravel 5.x but coudn't find any.
+So I made this example package if ever you are in the same situation as I was.
+Feel free to clone/copy and modify it however you like.

 ## Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the package up and running on your local machine for development and testing purposes.

 If you are not yet familiar with QB Web Connector, visit [this](https://github.com/consolibyte/quickbooks-php) for quick start guides